Gexkill/sweng2/CI/src/index.md

 #Other problems
-  - eventListenerStop: while can be replaced with foreach.
-  - alternateResourcesStart: unnecessary array for vararg `5625`
   - loadOnStartup: parameter "children" declared in C-style array `5708`
-  - contextListenerStop: it's more readable to use an iterator or to build a new list and reverse it.
   - addEnvironment: never used
   - addResource: never used
   - addResourceLink: never used